 If you want to use DDA respite funds, you must receive the actual respite service from an individual or an organization that is contracted with DDA, like the YMCA or your local Parks and Recreation department.
 Essentially, DDA pays for the service, but you decide where you want to spend the money.
-You can find some of these organizations on The Arc of King County's online resource guide, or you can contact your DDA Case Manager.
+You can find some of these organizations on The Arc of King County's Resource Guide (https://arcofkingcounty.org/resource-guide/overview.html) or you can contact your DDA Case Manager.
 It is important to note that respite is NOT childcare, rather it is an opportunity for the caregiver to rest and recharge.